 But the bigger issue is the fact that rental fraud, and the broken system that does nothing to nip this in the bud, leads many landlords to become jaded and distrusting.
 Why give people second chances in life when it will lead to being defrauded — and then being victim-blamed for being a nice person?
 If we’ll be told we should have known better than to give the benefit of the doubt, then why give the benefit of the doubt at all?
 This is why most landlords expect perfect tenants, with perfect credit, and this makes it hard for honest tenants who are not quite perfect.
 This is also a reason for the artificial inflation of rents in this province.
 When a small-time landlord gets defrauded, and the fraudsters get away with never paying what is owed, how else can a landlord make ends meet without either raising the rent or quitting the landlord business and selling the property?
 The fewer landlords there are, the more expensive rentals will become due to supply/demand issues.
 The government cannot keep turning a blind eye and letting scammers use landlords as temporary public housing, because the more landlords quit, the greater the need will be for public housing.

 Most landlords are afraid of coming forward about this entrenched issue.
 I find that a lot of people seem to hate landlords, especially in this province, because they view them as greedy rich people.
 I am by no means rich at this point in my life.
 I grew up in a lower income family and worked very hard throughout my life to improve my means.
 I am currently a postgraduate trainee, I still pay tuition, and I do not earn a 6-figure salary.
 I am not yet a rags to riches story, but I am working on it.
 My entrepreneurial spirit led me to buy a rental property, because I expected rental income to help me with finances.
 As a responsible and reliable person with excellent credit, I qualified for a mortgage and I used my line of credit for the down payment.
 I bought this property with zero equity and dreams of helping marginalized people with pets, while also helping myself; win-win for all.
 I was hoping the rent would cover the cost of the mortgage and the monthly line of credit interest.
-Instead, my line of credit debt has increased because these people never paid their rent while I was still forced to pay the mortgage and condo fees.
+Instead, my line of credit debt has increased because these people never paid their rent while I was still required to pay the mortgage and condo fees.